 ACCUPLACER scores may not be any older than 5 years from the initial date of testing.

 Tests are by appointment, year round.
 Students must register online at www.aepa.nesinc.com to take the test beforehand.
 The student will be charged a fee to take the test.
 If a person fails the certification test s/he can re-take the test until he/she passes; there is no limit to how many times a person can take the test.
 The same is true for content area tests.
-All applicants must take and pass the AEPA/NES subject knowledge content test(s) prior to student teaching.
-Students are also required to pass the Professional Knowledge Exam upon completion of the methods courses or student teaching.
+All applicants must take and pass the AEPA/NES subject knowledge content test(s) prior to submitting their application.
+Students are also required to pass the Professional Knowledge Exam upon completion of the methods courses (Level II) or student teaching.
 The ADE will not issue a teaching credential to anyone who has not successfully passed these tests.
 For more information view: www.aepa.nesinc.com

 For testing information review go to: http://www.aepa.nesinc.com/.